 Stay tuned as we continue to work throughout the year on introducing further improvements to the SIPS Backscatter Engine.

 HIPS and SIPS 11.1 incorporates new licensing technology which will bring several benefits to our end users.
 Please note that the new license technology is not compatible with previous versions of the software, and your existing license configuration is still required for those versions.
-Please contact Teledyne CARIS customer support to receive your new license.
+Contact Teledyne CARIS customer support to receive your new license.

 This upgraded licensing is softkey based, so no physical dongles are required; a license Entitlement will be created for software activation.
 This presents several benefits: